n4cr/n4cr.github.io/content/posts/gpt4-vision-structured-image-data.md

 draft: false
 ---

 The OpenAI [GPT-4 vision model](https://platform.openai.com/docs/guides/vision) allows you to understand images and generate text about them.
 This model is used by ChatGPT when you upload an image and ask a question about it.
 It is quite powerful and can be used in a variety of applications.
-The model is also accesible via the OpenAI API.
+The model is also accessible via the OpenAI API.
 You can upload an image and run a prompt against it to generate a text output.

 An interesting use case is to extract structured data from images so you can make them searchable.
 Imagine, you have a bunch of aerial images for some land and you want to have the images indexed structurally in a database.
 You can use GPT-4 vision to extract a JSON object from the image.
 Here are two examples and then next is the code to do it.